-- b.
+- a.
+The Employer shall maintain a performance evaluation system relating to employees covered by this Agreement.
+The performance evaluation system shall be used as a method in measuring an employee's performance in accomplishing, in the most efficient and effective manner, the goals and objectives of the Employer as they relate to employees covered by this Agreement.
+The performance evaluation system shall encompass performance expectations based upon the goals and objectives of the position being evaluated.
+The performance evaluation system to be used by the Employer will be presented to the Nurse Practice Committee for review and comment prior to adoption. - b.
 The performance evaluation system devised by the Employer must, among any other criteria determined by the Employer, encompass performance expectations based upon the goals and objectives of the Employer, assigned duties, Employer policies and procedures, Employer operating instructions, any written document promulgated by or adhered to by the Employer pertaining to employees covered by this Agreement, or any work practices pertaining to employees covered by this Agreement. - c.
 The evaluation shall be prepared on a format devised by the Employer and presented by an evaluator who has been instructed in the method of evaluation used and who has been responsible for the supervision of the evaluatee's work. - d.
 The evaluation must be prepared prior to, and presented to the affected employee at an evaluation conference which must be conducted by the person writing the evaluation.
-The evaluatee has the responsibility to participate in the evaluation conference and to improve work performance in any area where performance deficiencies are found to exist. - e.
+The evaluatee has the responsibility to participate in the evaluation conference and to improve work performance in any area where performance deficiencies are found to exist.
+The employee's direct supervisor is responsible for providing ongoing feedback to employees.
+The goal of such feedback is to assist the employee's efforts to improve such performance deficiencies. - e.
 The evaluation shall be signed and dated by both the evaluator and evaluatee to signify that the evaluation has been reviewed in conference and the evaluatee shall, upon request, be given a copy of his/her evaluation.
-In addition, the evaluatee may, during said conference, or within two (2) weeks after the conference, comment in writing relative to the substance of the evaluation either on the evaluation form or have his/her written comments affixed to the evaluation. - f.
-Employees shall be evaluated at least once during their probationary period and no less than annually thereafter. - Section 7.10 Professional Liability Insurance.
-Employees covered by this agreement are covered by the liability protection as provided in the King County Code for acts committed in good faith and within the scope of the official County duties.
+The employee's signature indicates receipt of the evaluation, but does not necessarily mean agreement.
+In addition, the evaluatee may, during said conference, or within two (2) weeks after the conference, comment in writing relative to the substance of the evaluation either on the evaluation form or have his/her written comments affixed to the evaluation.